aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/findoptions/_index.md

 ```

 Search order.
 True: search next.
 False: search previous.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use FindOptions.SearchBackward property.
 This property will be removed 12 months later since November 2018.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 boolean